Sustainable Materials Management 2020 Anaerobic Digestion Funding Opportunity

 - Non-profit organizations (as defined by 2 CFR Part 200) including non-profit educational institutions and non-profit hospitals.
 Organizations that fall under 501(c)(4) that lobby are not applicable.

-- Review of applications: Along with other requirements that are noted in the RFA, applications must address one of the following statutory/regulatory criteria to merit further review.
+- Review of applications: Along with other requirements that are noted in the Request for Applications (RFA), applications must address one of the following statutory/regulatory criteria to merit further review.

 - Support state, tribal and/or local government programs that seek to use AD to increase their organic waste diversion rates or support other sustainability goals;